dongdongdoge/my_acadimia/content/authors/admin/_index.md

 ---

-Hello guys, this is Wentao, a previous software engineer, a PhD student, a semi-geek, a basketball enthusiast, an ukulele lover, a ......
+Hello guys, this is Wentao Dong, a previous software engineer, a current PhD student, a semi-basketball enthusiast, a 53% ukulele lover, a ......

-I am interested in Privacy Enhancement Technologies, Artificial Intelligence, Encrypted Database.
+I am interested in Privacy Enhancement Technologies, Artificial Intelligence, Encrypted Database, Block Chain ...

-As well as Portfolio, Precision Medicine ...
+As well as Financial Portfolio, Precision Medicine, and any other scenario where privacy computing can be brought to our day-to-day life ...

-Have a nice day!
+Have a nice day! (^_^)

-Y(^_^)Y
 ---